sbt/sbt-assembly/README.md

     > assembly

-If you specify a `mainClass in assembly` in build.sbt (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.
+If you specify a `assembly / mainClass` in build.sbt (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.

-Here is the list of the keys you can rewire for `assembly` task.
+Here is the list of the keys you can rewire scoped to `Compile / assembly` task:

     assemblyJarName               test                          mainClass
     assemblyOutputPath            assemblyMergeStrategy         assemblyOption